frankharkins/carbon-footprint/README.md

 - Each calculator also includes 'about' info, that we use to explain our sources, methods and assumptions to the user.
 Make sure to edit this when you edit the values.

+- We summarize all other emission factors to be ~ 1 tonne CO2eq / year.
+This
+  value is set under `baseEmissions`.